 - ¼ teaspoon ground pepper

 - Preheat grill on high heat.
 Brush chicken lightly with oil and season with salt, pepper, and cumin on both sides.

-- Add chicken to grill and cook for 4-5 minutes on each side.
+- Add chicken to the grill and cook for 4-5 minutes on each side.
 (Your grill temperature and cooking time will vary based on your grill and the thickness of the chicken).
 When grilling chicken, always use a meat thermometer to check if it is done.
 Your chicken is done when the internal temperature reaches 160°F.

 - Allow chicken to cool before slicing.